Azaima-Asghar/Elections-Analysis/README.md

 ## Summary

-The analysis on the election data produced the following results:
+The analysis of the election data produced the following results:

 1) There were  369,711  votes cast in the election.
 2) The candidates in the election were:<br/>